khaors/geocompr/main.md

 This is because lines of longitude converge towards the Earth's poles making them closer together.
 In fact, the distance between two meridians is a bit more than 111 km at the equator.
 This distance shrinks to zero for the same two meridians at the poles.
-Lines of latitude, by contrast, always have the same distance from each other irrespective of their location, see Figures \@ref(fig:crs-buf) and \@ref(fig:wintriproj) for a visual illustration).
+Lines of latitude, by contrast, always have the same distance from each other irrespective of their location, that means they are a bit more than 111 km apart both at the equator and near the poles (see Figures \@ref(fig:crs-buf) and \@ref(fig:wintriproj) for a visual illustration).

 Do not interpret the warning about the geographic (`longitude/latitude`) CRS as "the CRS should not be set": it almost always should be!
 It is better understood as a suggestion to *reproject* the data onto a projected CRS.